Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ## Raw Layer - Incrementally Process
 Duration: 15

 In this section we will incrementally process the data and load it into the persistent tables in the Raw layer by utilizing the impacted partitions that were identified in the prior step.
+We will load LINE_ITEM, LINE_ITEM_HIST, PART, ORDERS, and PARTSUPP tables.

 ![img](assets/raw_layer_incremental_processing.png)